 This paper provides a theoretical introduction the functions of the cnaOpt package:

-This paper introduces a robustness measure for CNA:
+This paper introduces the robustness measure implemented in the frscore package:

 Older CNA versions are introduced/discussed here: